dhuertasanchez/ComputationalMethods/README.md

-ComputationalPhysicsUniandes
+ComputationalMethods
 ============================

-All the material for the Computational Physics Course at Uniandes
+All the material for the Computational Methods Course at Uniandes